 - If you want to object to the registration of a Power of Attorney.

-Ian Macara, Partner at Bennett Griffin and head of the private client team is one of only 71 Panel Deputies approved by the Court of Protection to manage the affairs of individuals who have lost capacity and are at risk and who don’t have a Power of Attorney or have previously had unsuitable Attorneys or Deputies.
+Ian Macara, Partner at Bennett Griffin is one of only 71 Panel Deputies approved by the Court of Protection to manage the affairs of individuals who have lost capacity and are at risk and who don’t have a Power of Attorney or have previously had unsuitable Attorneys or Deputies.